Colorado Sports Betting

 A Closer Look at Each Colorado Sportsbook

-DraftKings will sponsor a sportsbook at Mardi Gras Casino, Bet America will operate at book at Bronco Billy’s and BetMonarch will have its own, independent book at Monarch Casino.
-There are no set dates for when they will open.
-Check back here for more details as they get closer to opening.
+DraftKings sponsors a sportsbook at Mardi Gras Casino, Bet America operates at book at Bronco Billy’s and BetMonarch has its own, independent book at Monarch Casino.
+Check back here for more details.

 Mobile Sports Betting Apps in Colorado

-Colorado mobile sports betting is available through several of the top online sportsbooks, including household names like DraftKings and FanDuel, with a list expected to grow many times over in the next 12 months.
-CO sports bettors can expect not just industry leaders, but new and local sportsbooks.
+Colorado mobile sports betting is available through several of the top online sites, including household names like DraftKings and FanDuel, with a list that grew quite a bit in 2020.
+CO sports bettors can expect not just industry leaders, but new and local ones as well.

-To see partnerships, here is a breakdown of Colorado online/mobile sportsbooks, their licensing partners, and the date each online sportsbook launched.
+To see partnerships, here is a breakdown of Colorado online/mobile sportsbooks, their licensing partners, and the date they launched.

 |Licensing Partner||App||Date Launched|